KorfLab/intronomicon/bakeoff/README.md

 Bakeoff
 =======

-## WARNING ##

-EVERYTHING IS CURRENTLY BROKEN.
-THERE IS A NEW BAKEOFF LIBRARY.
-MUST CHANGE ALL PREVIOUS CODE TO USE LIBRARY.

-This is the home of the alignment bakeoff project.
+This is the home of the alignment bakeoff sub-project that seeks to answer the questions "which is the best aligner of RNA-seq data?" and "what kinds of improvements need to made in this space?"

 - Stage 1: hello world
-	- install a few aligners
+	- install a few aligners (done)
-	- create minimal synthetic data
+	- create minimal synthetic data (done)
-	- determine cli for each program
+	- determine cli for each program (done)
 	- develop input wrapper for each program
 	- develop output wrapper for each program
 	- develop comparison program to check accuracy